Disruption on our network

 Your train may be delayed.
 Check your journey.

-Due to flooding between Par and Newquay the line is closed.
+Due to flooding between Liskeard and Looe the line is closed.

 Impact:

-Train services running to and from these stations will be cancelled.
-Disruption is expected until 12:00 10/12.
+Train services running to and from these stations have been suspended.
+Disruption is expected until the end of the day on 23/01/26.

 Customer Advice: